oraxen/documentation/vendors/vendor-guidelines.md

 3. `assets/namespace/models/something/my_model.json` ✓

 Textures should also be a maximum of 256x256 pixels.\
-This is all basic resourcepack stuff, but it has happened enough that I feel a need to point it out.
+This is all basic resourcepack stuff, but it has happened enough that I feel a need to point it out.\

+Whenever possible it is recommended to not import paper.json and other base-material files.\
+These are the Nr.1 issue in support and can be avoided by making very basic OraxenItem configs.\
+Essentially, Oraxen generates these into the final pack, if one or more OraxenItem configs uses that material.\
+This will make it easier to properly handle CustomModelData and mitigate most support issues for this.

 ## Common config properties
 CustomModelData is the most common pitfall of pack-conflicts.\